ArPiRobot/arpirobot.github.io/docs/advanced/buildminimage.md

 To change the user password select "Change User Password" and enter "arpirobot" without the quotes when prompted.

 To change the hostname select "Network Options" then choose "Hostname".
-Change the hostname to ArPiRobot-Robot when prompted.
+Change the hostname to "ArPiRobot-Robot" when prompted. *Note: if using a different hostname make sure to change it in the dnsmasq config file later and make sure the case matches.*

+Under "Localization Options" change disable en_GB.UTF8 and enable en_US.UTF8.
+Make en_US.UTF8 the default locale.
+Optinally also change the timezone under "Localization Options".
+The default used for ArPiRobot images is United States Eastern Time (New York time).

 After changing the hostname and password select Finish and choose "Yes" when asked to reboot.

+After rebooting change the keyboard layout (still under "Localization Options") to "Generic 105 Key" > "Other" > "English (US)" > "English (US)".
+Keep all other settings default.

+Next goto "Advanced Configuration" and change the default resolution to 1024x768 (helps to prevent HDMI flickering issues).

 ## Upgrade software